CarolinaLag/Brain-Game/README.md

 # Brain Game App

-_A brain game app also calles "the simon game" built with JavaScript/jQuery_
+_A brain game app also called "The Simon Game" built with JavaScript/jQuery_

 ---